nasa/cape/doc/install.rst

 pyCart does not have strict system requirements.
 The idea is that any hardware that can run Cart3D (or FUN3D or OVERFLOW) can also run this software.
-It is only officially supported on Linux, but this may change in response to demand.
+It is only supported on Linux, though this may be extended to other operating environments with minor changes.

 Software Dependencies
 ---------------------
-The following software is required to execute any of the CAPE functions.
+The following software is required to execute any of the pyCart functions.

     * Python version 2.6-2.7
     * `NumPy <http://www.numpy.org>`_ version 1.4.1 or newer